Source code for rios.ratapplier

 [docs]def internalCopyRAT(info, inputs, outputs, otherArgs): """ Called from copyRAT.
 Copies the RAT """ for columnName in otherArgs.colNames: data = getattr(inputs.inclass, columnName) setattr(outputs.outclass, columnName, data) usage = inputs.inclass.getUsage(columnName) outputs.outclass.setUsage(columnName, usage)

 [docs]class RatHandle(object): """ A handle onto the RAT for a single image layer.
-This is used as an easy way for the user to nominate both a filename and a layer number. """ def __init__(self, filename, layernum=1): """ filename is a string, layernum is an integer (first layer is 1) """ self.filename = filename self.layernum = layernum def __hash__(self): "Hash a tuple of (filename, layernum)" return hash((self.filename, self.layernum))
+This is used as an easy way for the user to nominate both a filename and a layer number. """ def __init__(self, filename, layernum=1): """ This is how the user specifies a RAT stored in a GDAL file. filename is a string, layernum is an integer (first layer is 1) """ self.filename = filename self.layernum = layernum def __hash__(self): "Hash a tuple of (filename, layernum)" return hash((self.filename, self.layernum))

 [docs]class RatAssociations(object): """ Class associating external raster attribute tables with internal names.
 Each attribute defined on this object should be a RatHandle object. """